-HB was the first retailer to have its own fragrance and staged in house fashion shows.
-The legendary Andy Warhol was one of the company’s illustrators in the 1960’s.
+Henri Bendel was the first retailer to have its own fragrance and staged in-house fashion shows.
+The legendary Andy Warhol was one of the company’s illustrators in the 1960s.
 Henri was the first U.S. retailer to start selling Coco Chanel’s iconic products in his stores.

 But like many a good love story, this one too came to an end.
-After being sold off to L Brands (Limited, Victoria Secrets, you get the idea…) the company eventually succumbed to what I lovingly refer to as Retailer appetite; eyes too big, stomach too small and checkbook expectations out of control….
+After being sold off to L Brands (Limited, Victoria’s Secret, you get the idea) the company eventually succumbed to what I lovingly refer to as “retailer appetite,” eyes too big, stomach too small, and checkbook expectations out of control.

-I noticed the year before its closing that the store was starting to trend downward, morphing its products away from the sophistication and class for which it was known and began to resemble the offerings sported in its parent company’s other businesses.
-The shine and uniqueness of the brand was on a rollercoaster attempt of finding a new identity.
-Even those amongst the most loyal fans could sense a difference in the style; trending towards a more youthful, younger generation.
-They forgot one thing – those of us who were consistently loyal to the Bendel.
+I noticed the year before its closing that the store was starting to trend downward, morphing its products away from the sophistication and class for which it was known and beginning to resemble the offerings sported in its parent company’s other businesses.
+The shine and uniqueness of the brand was on a roller coaster attempt at finding a new identity.
+Even those amongst the most loyal fans could sense a difference in the style trending toward a more youthful appeal to a younger generation.
+They forgot one thing –- those of us who were consistently loyal to the Bendel.